PepsideMax/esp32MQTTonAWS/README.md

 Now for the finishing touches add the api.php file and list.php files to the var/www/html folder.

 To now make aws send your data to the correct location go back to the rule we made in part 1 and add a new action to this rule a http action withe as link your very amazing link followed by /api.php. and three headers withe the keys: device_id, temperature and humidity and values: ${devide_id}, ${temperature} and ${humidity} respectively.

+Now go to destinations and add the api.php link here aswell and to enable it add the api token found using the sudo tail /var/log/apache2/access.log command.

 Now by opening your site followed by list.php you should see your esp32 data.